hiddekramermusic/musicianTimer/README.md

 ------------------------

-STEPS TO GET SET UP:
+STEPS TO GET SET UP (just for running the server, the musicians don't need these steps):

 Before starting this app, make sure you have node js installed on your system: https://nodejs.org/en/ (or through 'brew install node' or other package managers).